 Google has some great display ad technology.
-But if you want to beat up on your competition, you need to use Google’s custom affinity audience feature.
+But if you want to beat up on your competition, you need to use Google’s custom audiences.

 To make this work brilliantly, and avoid wasting your ad budget, you’ll want to target the home page of your competitor.
 Google Ads (formerly known as Google AdWords) will then figure out the brand trademarks and the behavior of the people who visit and are interested in that domain name (or search for content on related topics).